AlexJReid/blog/content/posts/rtdpub/index.md

 +++
 draft = false
 date = 2025-07-03
-title = "Realtime data in Excel with rtd.pub" description = "A surprising amount of the world rests on spreadsheets, yet integrating real-time data can be challenging.
+title = "Taming real-time data in Excel with rtd.pub" description = "A surprising amount of the world rests on spreadsheets, yet integrating real-time data can be challenging.
 This post introduces rtd.pub, a platform for easily connecting any realtime data source to Microsoft Excel." slug = "rtdpub-hello" tags = ["data","excel","realtime","acornsoft"]